THE WOODWIND DEPARTMENT

 Our woodwind studies aim to provide holistic training for students by developing their capacities in solo, ensemble and orchestral performance.
 All woodwind majors have opportunities to perform in concerts, masterclasses and outreach activities that take place throughout the academic year, both on campus and in the community.
 Masterclasses by world-renowned artists and chamber groups are regularly featured at the Conservatory.
 In the period from August 2015, these included the Paris Woodwind Quintet, London Sinfonietta and Orchestre des Champs-Élysées.

 Students also participate in local and regional festivals, including the Asian Double Reed Society Conference, and the Singapore Clarinet and Flute festivals.
 Our students freelance regularly with professional orchestras, including the Singapore Symphony Orchestra and the Metropolitan Festival Orchestra.
-During their time in the Conservatory, all woodwind players perform regularly with the YST's large ensembles - the Conservatory Orchestra and the Conservatory new music ensemble, OpusNovus.
+During their time in the Conservatory, all woodwind players perform regularly with the YST's large ensembles - the Conservatory Orchestra and the Conservatory contemporary music ensemble, OpusNovus.

 BACHELOR OF MUSIC